-The UCC runs an incredible number of events throughout the year, significantly more than many of the other clubs on campus.
-You can see a good selection of events planned for 2008 on the inside cover of this guide.
+The UCC runs a number of events throughout the year, significantly more than many of the other clubs on campus.
+You can see a selection of events planned for 2009 on the inside cover of this guide.
 Not all of our events are computer-ish in nature.
-However, a significant portion of them are (we are a computer club after all).
+However, a significant portion of them are (we are a computer club, after all).
 Events include LAN gaming nights, the birthday dinner and of course the Fresher's Welcome.
-We have also run the occasional programming competitions.
-UCC members also throw a number of informal parties throughout the year, which members are free to attend.
+We have also run the occasional programming competition.
+UCC members also throw a number of informal parties throughout the year, which members are free to attend at their own risk.

-Events, both formal and informal, are announced on one of the mailing lists2 and the website3.
+Events, both formal and informal, are announced on one of the mailing lists and the website.
 There are two mailing lists commonly used for events: ucc-announce and ucc.
 There is more on the UCC's mailing lists near the back of this guide.